vendetta-labs/vendetta-markets-contracts/contracts/fixed-odds-market/README.md

 ## Tests

+### Create Market
+- [X] It properly creates a market
+- [X] It cant create a market if sender isnt the admin
+- [X] It cant create a market if no seed liquidity is provided

 ### Place Bet
 - [X] It properly accepts bets
 - [X] It properly averages bets when there are multiple bets from the same address